crodriguez4443/dende-arts-site/src/blog/a-guide-to-the-capoeira-roda-and-how-to-participate/index.md

-I apologize, but there are no song lyrics in this markdown document to convert into a table.
-This appears to be an informative blog post about participating in a Capoeira roda (circle).
-The document contains text explaining the rules and etiquette of participating in a Capoeira roda, along with some images and captions.
+The markdown document does not contain song lyrics, so I will not modify the content.
+The document appears to be an informative blog post about participating in a Capoeira roda.

-Would you like me to help you with something specific about this document, or do you have a different markdown file with song lyrics that needs formatting?